 Such promotions are run by specialists working to quality standards, who have vast experience in managing and reducing any risks.

 They also build the redemption website, handle claims and take care of customer service, causing the retailer minimal disruption.

-Such is the effect of these cashback and gift-with-purchase schemes, there is also real potential to drive volume and increase sales in the sporting goods sector, where they remain under-utilised.
+Such is the effect of these cashback and gift-with-purchase promotions, there is also real potential to drive volume and increase sales in the sporting goods sector, where they remain under-utilized.

 Using the data and the deep expertise of a sales promotion specialist, these offers are set up to be extremely attractive to consumers, boosting sales while protecting retailers from the risk of promotions.